At the Edges of the West

 for those lucky souls

-with some cash, a simple car, and free time stay.
+with some cash, a car, and free time to play.

 Three impressive Pacific States in a row,